 Various members of the police department cover a wide variety of topics in the Citizen Police Academy.
 For example, Patrol operations are discussed as well as crime investigations.
 Citizens are able to talk to Patrol officers during the "ride-along" program.
 Topics of domestic violence, recruiting, narcotics, internal affairs, and discipline are but a few of the many items discussed during the course of the academy.

 The department selects 30 applicants for each academy and each class consists of a cross-section of Garland citizens.
 The Academy is held twice a year, in the Spring and Fall.
-For additional information please contact: Mike Hatfield Community Relations Officer 972-485-4830
+For additional information please contact: Alberto Irizarry Community Relations Officer 972-485-4830